Workers compensation entitlements to weekly payments – section 39 (NSW)

 This can involve complex investigation and calculations.
 Hall Payne Lawyers are highly experienced in the guidelines used to assess WPI including combining WPI assessments to assist you in achieving an overall WPI assessment of 21% or more.

 What if the injured worker has not reached ‘maximum medical improvement’?

-If an injured worker cannot be assessed for WPI because they have not yet reached 'maximum medical improvement' ('MMI'), an exemption to the 260 week rule and thus Section 39 may be sought from the Workers Compensation Commission.
+If an injured worker cannot be assessed for WPI because they have not yet reached “maximum medical improvement” (“MMI”), an exemption to the 260 week rule and thus Section 39 may be sought from the PIC.

-If an injured worker requires future surgery or considerable treatment, an AMS in the WCC may assess that the worker’s weekly entitlements continue beyond 260 weeks.
+If an injured worker requires future surgery or considerable treatment, a Medical Specialist appointed by the PIC may assess that the worker’s weekly entitlements continue beyond 260 weeks.

 Section 39 and your entitlement to ongoing medical expenses

 A cessation to an injured worker’s weekly entitlements pursuant to Section 39 also impacts their entitlement to medical expenses.